hvwaldow/git-novice-hvw/episodes/10-conflict.md

 `ls` shows us that this created a 1-kilobyte file.
 It is full of random bytes read from the special file, `/dev/urandom`.

-Now, suppose Alfredo adds `guacamole.jpg` to his repository:
+Now, suppose you add `guacamole.jpg` to your repository:

 ```bash
 $ git add guacamole.jpg
 $ git commit -m "Add picture of guacamole"
 ```

 ```output
 [main 8e4115c] Add picture of guacamole
  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 guacamole.jpg
 ```

-Suppose that Jimmy has added a similar picture in the meantime.
+Suppose that your collaborator has added a similar picture in the meantime.
 Theirs is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
-When Alfredo tries to push, he gets a familiar message:
+When you try to push, you get a familiar message:

 ```bash
 $ git push origin main